Yunchieh/MITx-6.00.2x/Lecture 1/Exercise 1.md

 2. For each item, from highest metric value to lowest, add the item if there is room in the bag.

-Describe the heuristic that each of the following 3 metrics uses, and choose the result of running the algorithm with each metric.
+Describe the heuristic that each of the following 3 metrics uses, and choose the result of running the algorithm with each metric.</b>

 Q1: Metric 1: